syh7/DnDwiki/src/main/resources/parsed/inquisitors/sessions arc 2/session 11 - smugglers and murderers.md

 + Baariq, Kwame, [Nota](https://bookstack.hemels.me/books/Inquisitors/page/nota-deef) approach one of the houses

 - "Who is there?" - uncertain, scared voice
-- " Anew employee"- Baariq
+- "A new employee" - Baariq
 - are not let in, even after Kwame asks what the neighbour looks like

 + guard looks at the group